 - Ester Gum — Ester gum is a stabilizer made from glycerol, a property often used as a sweetener in foods.
 Although glycerol can be attained from both plant and animal sources, it can also be produced synthetically in a lab.
 Typically, glycerol obtained from plants is either derived from soybeans or palm oil.
 While you may consider soybeans to be vegan, most vegans are against palm oil due to the impact of deforestation to extract palm oil.
 In essence, you must ask manufacturers about the type of glycerol listed on their label and check if it’s truly from a safe source.

-In addition to Fanta, there are plenty of brands that offer a range of delicious sodas in the market.
+In addition to Fanta, there are other brands of soda without animal ingredients.
 These are by no means the healthiest drinks out there (on the contrary), but they’re perfect for a cheat day.

-Here’s a list of other sodas considered to be vegan:
+Here’s a list of other sodas without animal ingredients:

 - Dr. Pepper

-If you want to be sure about whether Fanta or any other Soda is vegan, you should contact the company and its manufacturers, and inquire about the different ingredients.
+If you want to be sure about whether a specific soda is vegan, you should contact the company and its manufacturers to inquire about the different ingredients.
+Additionally, you should do a background check on the brand itself, or the company that owns it, to figure out if there’s any form of animal-cruelty in the mix.